 Prevention of Anthrax

-A vaccine against anthrax can be given to people at high risk of infection (such as military personnel, veterinarians, laboratory technicians, and employees of textile mills processing imported goat hair).
-Because of anthrax’s potential as a biological weapon, most members of the armed forces have been vaccinated.
+An anthrax vaccine can be given to people at high risk of infection (such as military personnel, veterinarians, laboratory technicians, and employees of textile mills processing imported goat hair).
+Because of anthrax’s potential as a biological weapon Biological Weapons Biological warfare is the use of microbiological agents as weapons.
+Such use is contrary to international law and has rarely taken place during formal warfare in modern history, despite the... read more , most members of the armed forces have been vaccinated.
 To be effective, the vaccine must be given in five doses.
 A booster shot, given yearly, is also recommended.
 All of the shots are injected into a muscle.
+Animals can be given an animal vaccine as well.

 Drugs Mentioned In This Article